Buying Local: Benefits, Methods, and Tips

 Now more than ever, local and small businesses can use your support, as communities work together to weather the health and economic crisis caused by the pandemic.
 Your patronage during a tough time not only offers financial support for members of your community who suddenly find themselves in precarious positions, but it also makes a statement of solidarity that small business and local businesses will remember helped them continue when it might have looked like they would need to close shop.

 At a time like this, buying local is more than strengthening your local economy.
 It is potentially saving your local community and helping to preserve those things that are special and unique about it.

-There is a link between the creation of small businesses in a region and the health of the area’s population.
-These local businesses enhance the problem-solving capabilities of addressing public health concerns, and communities with a greater level of small businesses tend to have greater levels of population health.
+There is a link between the creation of small business in a region and the health of the area’s population.
+These local businesses enhance the problem-solving capabilities of addressing public health concerns, and communities with a greater level of small business tend to have greater levels of population health.

 Buying local food may also help you to cook better than you have before.
 Fresh and local crops are picked at their peak and don’t have far to travel.
 This means better flavor and less nutrient loss than crops that have been shipped a long way.

 Local foods will often use fewer chemicals, they might utilize all-natural or less harmful pesticides to preserve their land, and their foods are less likely to be contaminated.
 Additionally, local food production, such as local jerkies, honeys, jams, and cured meats, tend to have fewer harmful preservatives than their big box store alternatives.
 Whether it’s fresh or prepared, you can know where these local foods come from, what’s in them, as well as who made them.

 Larger enterprises create monocultures in more ways than one.
 The consistent agriculture of singular crops not only seeps nutrients from the soil without offering an adequate replacement, but it also requires too much water from fragile water tables, and lays waste to local ecosystems.